poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_array_autocreate.md

   -a, --array-name string   The name of the array to create.
   -b, --buffer string       The name of device to be used as buffer.
   -h, --help                help for autocreate
+      --no-buffer           When specified, no write buffer will be allocated to this array (--buffer flag will be ignored).
+  -n, --no-raid             When specified, no RAID will be applied to this array (--raid flag will be ignored).Array with no RAID can have maximum 1 data device(s).
   -d, --num-data-devs int   The number of of the data devices.
 POS will select the data
                             devices in the same NUMA as possible.
   -s, --num-spare int       Number of devices to be used as the spare.
   -r, --raid string         The RAID type of the array to create.
 RAID5 is used when not specified. (default "RAID5")
 ```